-Defend2 is about exercising our 2nd Amendment right, and changing laws that infringe the rights it grants.
+Defend2 is about exercising our 2nd Amendment right, and challenging laws that infringe the rights it grants.

 The right to keep and bear arms (often referred to as the right to bear arms) is a right for people to possess weapons (arms) for their own defense.
 Only a few countries support the idea that their people have a right to keep and bear arms and protect it on a statutory level, and even fewer protect such a right on a constitutional level.